A Simple Phenomenological Model for Grain Clustering in Turbulence: Discussion

 \item {\bf Large grain density fluctuations are expected even in incompressible turbulence:} We predict that even a small aerodynamic de-coupling between gas and grains allows for large (order-of-magnitude) fluctuations in $\rhograin$, even while {\em gas} density fluctuations are negligible.

-\item {\bf Grain density fluctuations do not explicitly depend on the {\em driving} mechanisms of turbulence:} Our predictions are universal and apply equally to simulations with turbulence arising via MRI, Kelvin-Helmholtz, and streaming instabilities, or artificially (numerically) driven.
-The fluctuation {\em do} depend on the stopping time $\tstop$, the ratio of volume-averaged grain-to-gas densities $\rhoratio$, and some basic properties of the turbulence (the Reynolds number and velocity/length/time scale at the driving scale).
-These can change depending on the driving, however, for given values, the details of driving are not predicted to have significant effects.
+\item {\bf Grain density fluctuations do not explicitly depend on the {\em driving} mechanisms of turbulence:} Given the simplistic level of detail in our model, it applies equally to simulations with turbulence arising via MRI, Kelvin-Helmholtz, and streaming instabilities, or artificially (numerically) driven.
+Still, even with limited accounting for the detailed structure of turbulence, we are able to predict some dependence of fluctuations on the stopping time $\tstop$, the ratio of volume-averaged grain-to-gas densities $\rhoratio$, and some basic properties of the turbulence (the Reynolds number and velocity/length/time scale at the driving scale).
+These can, of course, change depending on the driving.

 \item {\bf The grain density distribution $\rhograin$ is log-Poisson:}